schmidsi/melon-reporting/docs/02-appendices/D-research/09-CallForCollaborators.md

 ## Summary

+Melonport creates a set of smart contracts that facilitates crypto asset management on the blockchain.
+There will be traditionally regulated "crypto funds" that build upon these.
+This thesis engineers the reporting and auditing of such funds.

+We are looking for collaborators who are willing to shape the future of reporting and auditing of such "crypto funds".

-Attached to this brief is
+Attached to this brief is a mockup to illustrate how a Melon fund report will look like which also can be downloaded [here](https://melon-reporting.now.sh/assets/Melon-Report-Mockup-v2.pdf).

-There is a short refresher about blockchain/smart-contracts/melon-protocol at the end of this brief.
+Furthermore, there is a short refresher about blockchain/smart-contracts/ melon-protocol at the end and links to in-deep topics from this thesis.

 ## The case for reporting / auditing

 Melonport is already talking to people who want to setup and manage crypto funds powered by the Melon protocol fully regulated.
-In order to be compliant they need to incorporate a solid reporting and auditing process.
+In order to be legally compliant they need to incorporate a solid reporting and auditing process.
 Some aspects of this process differ from the traditional process.
 Namely data sourcing:
 One can extract almost all relevant data reliably directly from the immutable